DataWithNhu/DataWithNhu/README.md

 ### My Data Journey
 - 🧾 I love turning raw data into answers people can actually use.
 - 🔎 I work with SQL, Python, and BI tools to analyze performance, spot trends, and support decisions.
-- 📈 My sweet spot is product, growth, customer, and marketing analytics.
 - 🚀 I enjoy building dashboards, automating reporting, and making metrics feel less scary.

 ### What I Like Working On